aboutcoders/job-bundle/docs/lifecycle-events.md

             - { name: abc.job.event_listener, event: abc.job.post_execute, method: onPostExecute }
 ```

-The dispatched event is of type [ExecutionEvent](../Event/ExecutionEvent.php) which gives listeners the option to modify the job or to [provide runtime parameters](./howto-inject-runtime-parameters.md).
+Like the Pre Execution Event the dispatched event is of type [ExecutionEvent](../Event/ExecutionEvent.php).

 ### Terminate Event

-Whenever a job terminates an event with the name `abc.job.terminated` is dispatched.
+Whenever a job terminates an event with the name `abc.job.terminated` and of type [TerminationEvent](../Event/TerminationEvent.php is dispatched.

-In order to register an event listener for this event you have to define the listener class register it as a service and tag it.
+In order to register an event listener for this event you have to define the listener class, register it as a service and tag it.

 ```yml
 # app/config/config.yml